Linear Code Equivalence via Pl\"ucker Coordinates: Preliminaries

 \subsubsection{Code Equivalence.}

 A well-known cryptographic group action studied in the literature is the one associated with the Linear Code Equivalence problem.
 This problem asks to retrieve the isometry between two equivalent codes, and can be embedded in the group action framework.
 A linear code over $\mathbb{F}_q$ of length $n$ and dimension $k$ is a vector subspace of dimension $k$ of $\mathbb{F}_q^n$ (and hence, an element of $\Grkn$) endowed with the \emph{Hamming distance}, a map counting the number of different entries between two vectors.
 A linear code $\mathcal{C}$ in $\Grkn$ can be represented by a generator matrix $\bm G$, that is an element of $\mathbb{F}_q^{k\times n}$ whose rows form a basis of the code.
 We say that $\bm G$ generates (or spans) the code $\mathcal{C}$.
-Of particular interest are the linear map which preserve the Hamming weight, since they give a way of classify equivalent codes.
+Of particular interest are the linear map which preserve the Hamming weight, since they give a way of classify linearly equivalent codes.
 Such maps are called linear isometries and are given by monomial matrices $\Monn$, i.e. product of non-singular diagonal matrices and permutation matrices.
 Hence, $\Monn$ acts on a linear code of length $n$ and dimension $k$ permuting and scaling its coordinates.
-This action can be represented as an action on generator matrices, namely, matrices having as rows a basis of the code.
-In order to have an intractable Group Action Inversion Problem and to be of cryptographic interest, the action we take into account needs a change of basis given by an invertible $k\times k$ matrix in $\mathrm{GL}_{k,q}$.
-In this case, the set $X$ of linear codes became the set $\mathbb{F}_q^{k\times n,k}$ of $k \times n$ matrices of rank $k$ and the group $G$ is the product $\mathrm{GL}_{k,q}\times \Monn$, leading to the action given by
+This action can be represented as an action on its generator matrix.
+In order for the Group Action Inversion Problem to be intractable and thus of cryptographic interest, the action we consider requires a change of basis given by an invertible $k \times k$ matrix in $\mathrm{GL}_{k,q}$.
+In this case, the set $X$ of linear codes became the set $\mathbb{F}_q^{k\times n,k}$ of $k \times n$ matrices of rank $k$ and the group $G$ is the direct product $\mathrm{GL}_{k,q}\times \Monn$, leading to the action given by